THE ARRIVAL OF THE KING’S GERMAN LEGION

 Over time, most of the martello towers were reclaimed by the sea, but a handful of others were destroyed for the purpose of testing the Military’s first breech loading guns.

-For more information regarding the Kings German Legion, please visit the Hanoverian Study Group’s website.
+For more information regarding the King’s German Legion, please visit the Bexhill Hanoverian Study Group’s website.

-Alternatively, you can click here to watch a short film made in conjunction with the Hanoverian Study Group, that charts the impact of the KGL on the town.
+Alternatively, you can watch this short film made in conjunction with the Hanoverian Study Group, that charts the impact of the KGL on the town.

 The Barrack Road Memorial Gardens